BBN-E/tac-kbp-eal/README.md

       <version>1.0.0-SNAPSHOT</version>
 </dependency>
 ```
-This artifact is not deploy to Maven Central or anywhere, so you will need to
+This artifact is not deployed to Maven Central or anywhere, so you will need to
 install it in your local repository as described above.

 ## Contact